 Carnivores have the shortest gastrointestinal tracts of any mammal.
 Food breakdown in all mammalian species begins in the mouth where salivary enzymes are released and mechanical digestion is initiated by the tearing and grinding of food.
 With carnivores, the majority of food breakdown is accomplished by the stomach and intestines as opposed to omnivores and herbivores who rely on more “intense” mastication to “break down” their food.
 Food travels from the mouth, into the esophagus, and reaches the stomach in a matter of seconds.

 Once in the stomach, the real work begins.
 Chemical digestion of proteins is initiated by enzymes like hydrochloric acid, pepsin, and lipase and food is liquidized.
 Hydrochloric acid is the enzyme responsible for denaturing proteins, eliminating bacteria, and converting other enzymes.
-Pepsin is solely responsible for protein digestion and lipase, which is only found in the stomach of carnivores, begins digesting fats (carbohydrate digestion begins in the mouth with the addition of the enzyme amylase) (4).
+Pepsin is solely responsible for protein digestion and lipase, which is only found in the stomach of carnivores, begins digesting fats (4).

 After being turned into liquid, food begins to leave the stomach via a sphincter in a region called the pylorus.
 The first segment of the small intestines, the duodenum, contains the openings of the pancreatic duct and the common bile duct (gallbladder).
 Bile and pancreatic enzymes are critical for the absorption of fats, carbohydrates, and proteins.
 The duodenum is the shortest segment of the intestines, but due to the addition of these critical enzymes, it is where the majority of chemical digestion takes place.